Australia vs New Zealand: Which is better for doctor jobs?

 Pay:

 In New Zealand, the average salary for a doctor varies widely depending on their specialty, experience, and whether they work in the public or private sector.
-General Practitioners (GPs) typically earn between NZD$125,000 and NZD $250,000 per year, while Specialists can command salaries ranging from NZD$150,000 to over NZD$600,000 annually.
-Registrars and residents, usually have lower earnings, starting around NZD$70,000 to NZD$175,000 per year.
+General Practitioners (GPs) typically earn between NZD$160,000 and NZD $250,000 per year, while specialists can command salaries ranging from NZD$150,000 to over NZD$600,000 annually.
+Registrars usually have lower earnings, starting around NZD$90,000 to NZD$233,000 per year and house officers (including SHOs) earn between NZD$76,000 - $157,000.
 These figures can be influenced by factors such as overtime, on-call stipends, and geographic location, with rural practices often offering higher remuneration to attract and retain medical professionals.

 Despite New Zealand’s health care system being more socially-driven, it has fewer operating pressures than the UK’s NHS (the smaller, healthier population helps too).